kakkad911/Community-Articles/README.md

 8. Create a pull request (PR).
 On the "Open a pull request" page, check the following settings:

-    - `base fork: rackerlabs/rackspace-how-to`
+    - `base fork: XinFinOrg/Community-Articles`
     - `base: master`
-    - `head fork: {your-username}/rackspac...`
+    - `head fork: {your-username}/xinfin...`
     - `compare: {your-branch}`

    If the settings are not correct, use the drop down menus to select the correct settings.
 The fork menus may not be present.

 9. Describe the reasons for your change in the comment box, and then select **Create pull request**.

-**Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
+**Note:** If your article includes images, send an email to <info@xinfin.org> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.

-10. Request reviews of your PR from the Information Development team in the ``#how-to`` channel in Slack.
+10. Request reviews of your PR from the Information Development team in the ``#general`` channel in Slack.

-Your PR will be reviewed.
+Your content will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
-The How-To editorial team will merge your pull request once your contribution is reviewed.
+The editorial team will merge your pull request once your contribution is reviewed.